Life on the Loop

 I’ve always enjoyed the outdoors and have camped extensively in the forests and deserts of the mountain west.
 To the consternation of my arthritic knees, I’m always curious about what’s around the next bend, over the next rise or if I can squeeze through that narrow place.
 I like to explore.

 I also enjoy history.
 I might well have been a high school history teacher but for the low pay and straight jacket of how American history is expected to be taught – something you’ll hear me carp about again if you continue on this site.
 To me, the Great Loop was an alluring combination of adventure, exploring and history.

 You’ll have your own reason.
 I just think it’s important to identify and own it.
 Some revel in a unique way to explore bigger cities and their museums, theaters and events.
 Others look forward to the warm hospitality and uniqueness of the countless small towns.
 Some view it as a culinary adventure.
 A few are excited about the fishing.
 Many think of it as a challenge.
 Some may just want to get off the treadmill for awhile.
 Experienced boaters probably view it more as an extra long cruise.

 Few would think of meeting new and interesting people as a reason for doing the Loop, but many who complete it will say that was the best part.
 There’s a good chance you’ll make some new lifelong friends.

-Whatever your reasons and expectations, acknowledging them will contribute your enjoyment of the Great Loop.
+Embrace your reasons, and your expectations too.
+They will guide and enhance the journey.
 Go boldly forward on a firm deck.

 *In recreational boating, Captain and Admiral refers to the husband and wife, or wife and husband, or partner and partner, which ever the case may be.
 The relationship may be a bit more hazy than in the Navy where the Captain is in command of the ship but the Admiral, who may be onboard, is in command of the fleet.
 But the principle is the same; everyone knows who's really in charge.